Skip to main content Skip to navigation

-About the Common Reading Program
+About Common Reading

 We foster community by creating connections among students, professors, residence hall staff, and others through the shared reading of a thought-provoking book.

-A single book is chosen by the university to be read by all freshmen.
+A single book is chosen by the university to be read by all first-year students.
 This “common reading” is then used in their courses and in special programs outside of classes.
 Students’ professors, residence hall staff, librarians, and other members of the university community contribute ideas and actions that bring topics raised in the book to life.
 And because many WSU faculty members are leading researchers in their fields, they share information from their work with students that ties to the book typically at guest expert lectures, which occur outside of regular class times.

 • Value of research.